-It keeps you energized, optimistic, confident, relaxed, focused and inspired.
+It keeps you energized, optimistic, confident, relaxed, focused, and inspired.
 With a more balanced, Feng-shui inspired living space or workspace, you’ll achieve your full potential, experience increased physical and spiritual enjoyment, better sleep, and improvement in overall health and happiness.

-So it’s always a good option to contact a Feng Shui consultant or practitioner to ensure you have the energy points accurately identified in your home and that it gets utilised for maximum effect.
+So it’s always a good option to contact a Feng Shui consultant or practitioner to ensure you have the energy points accurately identified in your home and that it gets utilized for maximum effect.